Tongan Kava Ceremony-Taumafa Kava: Kava in Pulotu

-'Aho'eitu - 1st Tu'i Tonga
+ʻAhoʻeitu - 1st Tuʻi Tonga Empire

-Kava also plays a very important role in the origin story of the Tu’i Tonga line of kings, Tonga’s first and most sacred line that is said to have controlled a vast Oceanic empire.
-The Tu’i Tonga line is the progenitor of most Tongan chiefly and noble titles, and even the current ruling house of Tupou can trace their lineage to this senior line.
-In short, a half-human, by his mother 'Ilaheva Va'epopua, and half-god man named ‘Aho’eitu ascended a great toa tree in search of his father, one of the great sky-gods, Tangaloa ‘Eitumatupu’a.
+Kava also plays a very important role in the origin story of the Tuʻi Tonga Empire line of kings, Tonga's first and most sacred line that is said to have controlled a vast Oceanic empire.
+The Tuʻi Tonga line is the progenitor of most Tongan chiefly and noble titles, and even the current ruling house of Tupou can trace their lineage to this senior line.
+In short, a half-human, by his mother 'Ilaheva, and half-god man named ʻAhoʻeitu ascended a great toa tree in search of his father, one of the great sky-gods, Tangaloa ʻEitumātupuʻa.
 In his search, he happened upon Tangaloa and it is said that he partook of kava with Tangaloa.
-During his stay in langi, the abode of Tangaloa, where many researchers claim is the sky or even Manu’a, Samoa, ‘Aho’eitu had met and bested his five older brothers in an array of sports.
-‘Aho’eitu immediately became the favorite amongst his siblings and out of jealousy, his older brothers led by the eldest, Talafale, killed ‘Aho’eitu, throwing his head into a hoi bush and disposing of the body by eating it.
-After searching for ‘Aho’eitu, Tangaloa ‘Eitumatupu’a inquire of his five sons and knew what they had done and commanded that a great tāno’a or kumete, kava bowl, be brought to him in which he commanded the five to throw up the remains of ‘Aho’eitu.
-After they had done so, Tangaloa ‘Eitumatupu’a had covered the kava bowl with leaves of the nonu (noni) tree and ‘Aho’eitu miraculously was brought back to life.
-It is proclaimed by Tangaloa ‘Eitumatupu’a that ‘Aho’eitu would return to maama, the world and Tonga, to become the Tu’i Tonga, paramount chief/king of Tonga, and his five older brothers would go with him to serve their younger brother and protect him.
-The eldest of the five, Talafale, became Tu’i Faleua, king of the second house, for if ever ‘Aho’eitu’s line should die out, Talafale and his descendants would then rule.
-Today the Noble Tu’i Pelehake is the line descendant from Talafale.
-The other four brothers became the heads of the kau Falefā, the four houses, tasked with specific duties in protecting and providing for 'Aho'eitu and the Tu'i Tonga line.
+During his stay in langi, the abode of Tangaloa, where many researchers claim is the sky or even Manuʻa, Samoa, ʻAhoʻeitu had met and bested his five older brothers in an array of sports. ʻAhoʻeitu immediately became the favorite amongst his siblings and out of jealousy, his older brothers led by the eldest, Talafale, killed ʻAhoʻeitu, throwing his head into a hoi bush and disposing of the body by eating it.
+After searching for ʻAhoʻeitu, Tangaloa ʻEitumātupuʻa inquire of his five sons and knew what they had done and commanded that a great tāno’a or kumete, kava bowl, be brought to him in which he commanded the five to throw up the remains of ʻAhoʻeitu.
+After they had done so, Tangaloa ʻEitumātupuʻa had covered the kava bowl with leaves of the nonu (noni) tree and ʻAhoʻeitu miraculously was brought back to life.
+It is proclaimed by Tangaloa ʻEitumātupuʻa that ʻAhoʻeitu would return to maama, the world and Tonga, to become the Tuʻi Tonga, paramount chief/king of Tonga, and his five older brothers would go with him to serve their younger brother and protect him.
+The eldest of the five, Talafale, became Tuʻi Faleua, king of the second house, for if ever ʻAhoʻeitu's line should die out, Talafale and his descendants would then rule.
+Today the Noble Tuʻipelehake is the line descendant from Talafale.
+The other four brothers became the heads of the kau Falefā, the four houses, tasked with specific duties in protecting and providing for ʻAhoʻeitu and the Tuʻi Tonga line.